hl7-be/childrecord/input/pagecontent/index.md

 └── Additional entries...
 ```

-Each section in the Composition corresponds to a chapter in the Child Record.
+Each section in the Composition corresponds to a chapter in the Child Report.

 ---